 - fresh pepper

-- Ideally, your lettuce comes directly from the garden or farmer's market.
-Wash it thoroughly and cut it into strips, or simply tear it.
+- Wash lettuce well and spin to dry.
+Then, cut it into strips, or simply tear it.

 - Place it in a large bowl and add the sliced green onions.